ustc-hyin/cd_rethink/README.md

 ### Impact of Hallucination Mitigation Methods on the Output Distribution

-After obtaining the inference results from all methods, you can use the provided script (./scripts/pope_eval_base.sh) to compute the Accuracy, F1 score, and the proportion of affirmative responses (*Yes*).
+After obtaining the inference results from all methods, you can use the provided script (./scripts/pope_eval_base.sh) to compute the Accuracy, F1 score, and the proportion of affirmative responses (*Yes*):

 ```bash
 bash ./scripts/pope_eval_base.sh
 ```

-or
+Alternatively, you can run the evaluation manually by setting the GPU device and iterating over datasets and types:

 ```bash
 export CUDA_VISIBLE_DEVICES=0